isomerpages/nlb-biblioasia/_oct-2021/ancient-gold-in-southeast-asia.md

 It was in 4th century BCE that Southeast Asia began to be associated with names such as “Land of Gold” (<i>Suvaṇṇabhūmi</i>), “Wall of Gold” (<i>Suvarṇakudya</i>), “Islands of Gold” (<i>Suvarṇadvīpa</i>) and “Golden Peninsula” (<i>Khersonese</i>).[^8]

-One theory why the region was associated with gold is that sometime around 300 BCE, trade caravans supplying South Asia with Siberian gold via the Silk Road were disrupted by the movement of people in Central Asia.
+One theory why the region was associated with gold is that sometime around 300 BCE, there was a disruption in the trade caravans supplying Siberian gold via the Silk Road to South Asia (specifically the Mauryan empire, which at its height, included north and central India, and what is now part of Iran, Pakistan and Afghanistan).
 Nomadic invaders destroyed several cities in the Margiana and Aria regions (present-day eastern Turkmenistan and western Afghanistan respectively) just before 290 BCE, for example.[^9] This trade route was not restored until Roman Emperor Nero’s reign (r.
 54–68 CE).
 However, when he tried to debase the gold content in Roman coinage to counter inflation, this led to Roman gold coins becoming less accepted for commercial transactions in South Asia where they were used as bullion.

 The supply of gold to South Asia was further hampered by Roman monetary and precious metal controls in 2nd century CE.[^10] Roman Emperor Vespasian (r.
 69–79 CE), for example, issued regulations that prohibited the exports of precious metals from the Roman Empire.
 The scarcity of precious metals such as gold thus might have encouraged South Asians to seek out new sources of gold in Southeast Asia.